TheArturthur/CoppermindScraper/Cosmere/Gavilar.md

 For more images, see [[Gavilar Kholin/Gallery\|/Gallery]].
 ### Appearance
-Gavilar looks regal with his beard combed, glowing gemstones on the fingers and uniform of newer styles.
-He has strong features, a square chin, a black beard with a hint of white, and pale green eyes.
+Gavilar looks like a true Alethi.
+He’s tall and has tan skin.
+He also has strong features, a square chin, a black beard with a hint of white, and pale green eyes.
+He used to be handsome, but he once broke his nose and suffered a scar on his chin.
+He is regal with his beard combed, glowing gemstones on the fingers and uniform of newer styles.
 He has a set of bright blue Shardplate, which he often lends to others in favor of wearing a modern suit, and wears a black iron circlet as crown.

 ### Personality
 He's an ambitious man who is obsessed with the rise of House Kholin and overshadowing the Sunmaker and his legacy.
 He wants to lead a sustainable kingdom and doesn't overlook responsibility.
 He is very knowledgeable of history; he has theories on why Sunmaker’s kingdom did not stand as well as knowledge on the history of some blades including Oathbringer that would eventually be Dalinar's.
 He is known for his political skill for making alliances and is more inclined to trick his enemies into turning against each other, though he doesn’t feel guilty if his strategy included pillaging or brutal killing, as his best friend and trusted adviser Torol Sadeas would push for.
 He had a tendency to use those around him, even if he cared for them.